Phishing IT Security Oxford

 We run test phishing campaigns for your business, to educate users on the dangers of phishing.

-The information in the below email will help your users understand when an email is safe and when it’s malicious, but there’s no better way of learning than by doing.
-That’s why we’d like to set up a phishing test email for you, a fake attack that looks real, in order to test how security conscious your users are.
+We can set up a phishing test email for you, a fake attack that looks real, in order to test how security conscious your users are.
 Several clients have undertaken the test with varying results but in all cases, at least one user has been susceptible and clicked on the ‘shady’ link.
 The test is free to set-up and there will only be a flat-fee of £250.00 if any of your users click on the link.
 If your employees are smart and don’t get tricked, you pay nothing!

 ESET Antivirus with anti-phishing protection.